RetroPie/RetroPie-Docs/docs/Dreamcast.md

 * Marvel Vs Capcom 2 = Totally playable multiplayer, almost full speed!
 * Coaster Works = Totally playable except when utilizing 4-split view to edit a track (split-screen bounds rendered incorrectly, all overlaid)

 #### Games not working so well

 * Gauntlet Legends = Not playable, rendering blanks out every other frame and may cause epilepsy; wouldn't recommend it just yet
-* Crazy Taxi = Not playable, slow with some rendering issue
+* Crazy Taxi = Playable, but slow with rendering issues
-* Crazy Taxi 2 = Not playable, slow with some rendering issue
+* Crazy Taxi 2 = Playable, but slow with some rendering issues
+* Sonic Adventures 2 = Playable, but slow
+* Jet Set Radio = Playable, but slow
+* Soul Calibur = Playable, but slow and with rendering issues

 ## ROMS